Lord Randolph Churchill: Secretary of State for India

-Although Lord Randolph continued to sit in Parliament, his health was in serious decline throughout the 1890s.
+Lord Randolph continued to sit in Parliament, but his health was in serious decline throughout the 1890s.
 He was an ardent patron of horse racing; in 1889, his horse, L'Abbesse de Jouarre, won The Oaks.
 In 1891 he went to South Africa, in search both of health and relaxation.
 He travelled for some months through Cape Colony, the Transvaal and Rhodesia, making notes on the politics and economics of the countries, shooting lions, and recording his impressions in letters to a London newspaper, which were afterwards republished under the title of Men, Mines and Animals in South Africa.
-He attacked Gladstone's Second Home Rule Bill with energy, and gave fiery pro-Union speeches in Ireland.
+He attacked Gladstone's Second Home Rule Bill for Ireland with energy, and gave fiery pro-Union speeches in Ireland.
+Referring to the possibility of a Home Rule Bill, Churchill stated that: "...if Gladstone introduced a Home Rule Bill, I should not hesitate, if other circumstances were favourable, to agitate Ulster even to resistance beyond constitutional limits..."
 During this time he coined the phrase "Ulster will fight, and Ulster will be right", echoing his earlier remark that in opposing Irish Home Rule "the Orange card would be the one to play".

 It was soon apparent that Churchill's powers had been undermined by the illness which was to take his life at the age of 45.
 As the session of 1893 wore on, his speeches lost their old effectiveness.
 His last speech in the House was delivered in the debate on the East African Scheme in June 1894, and was a painful failure.

 Death

+Lord Randolph is said to have contracted syphilis from a chambermaid at the family seat of Blenheim Palace shortly after his marriage in 1874.